Cumbrian Dialect

 Sconce - N A stone shelf, Usually a slate flag mounted on brick pillars or sometimes cantilevered from a wall.

 Scop - V To throw.
-'Scop it ower t'dyke'
+'Scop it ower t'dyke'.
+From Norse Skopa = to skip?

 Seg - N One of several iron studs nailed to the bottom of hobnail boots